Senior Writer and Injury Analyst

 Bell has received many industry honors and awards.
 In 2019, the Vincera Foundation honored her with the Vinci Award for Sports Medicine Journalism.
 She was also elected to the Fantasy Sports Writers Association (FSWA) Hall of Fame in 2017, becoming the organization’s first female inductee.
 Bell was also named a Top 40 Influencer by UpDoc Media, a digital media and marketing company specializing in physical therapy and healthcare services.

 Other major honors for Bell include the University of Miami Alumni Fellowship Award, the AAOMPT John McM.
 Mennell Service Award and the Media Orthopedic Reporting Excellence (MORE) Award from the American Academy of Orthopedic Surgeons (AAOS).
-She is the first ESPN recipient of a Newswomen’s Club of New York Front Page award, which recognizes newswomen in the New York metropolitan area for excellence in journalism.
+She is a two-time recipient of the Newswomen’s Club of New York Front Page award, which recognizes newswomen in the New York metropolitan area for excellence in journalism.